College of Arts and Letters, Department of Design

 When students begin taking upper division studio courses they are required to own a laptop computer and the appropriate software to create two and three dimensional drawings and renderings.
 Before purchasing, please consult your major advisor or the department office for specific minimum requirements for the laptop computer and software.

-In addition to California State University, Sacramento's full accreditation by the Western Association of Schools and Colleges, the Bachelor of Arts in Interior Design is also individually accredited by the Counsel of Interior Design Accreditation (CIDA).
+In addition to California State University, Sacramento's full accreditation by the Western Association of Schools and Colleges, the Bachelor of Arts in Interior Design is also accredited by the National Association of Schools of Art and Design (NASAD).

 Licensure and Credentialing Disclosure